ooni/ooni.org/content/get-involved/contribute-test-lists.md

 descriptions.
 In this case, please replace the category codes and descriptions with ones (from the [recommended categories](https://github.com/citizenlab/test-lists/blob/master/lists/00-LEGEND-new_category_codes.csv) that you think are more suitable.
-We would also appreciate a comment on [github](https://github.com/citizenlab/test-lists) or via email explaining the proposed changes.
+We would also appreciate a comment on [GitHub](https://github.com/citizenlab/test-lists) or via email explaining the proposed changes.

 **Step 5.** Once you have reviewed a test list based on the above, please submit your changes to us.
-If you're a github user, you can do so through a pull request.
-If you're *not* a github user, please send us a *spreadsheet* (including the same format as github csv files) by dropping us an email at contact@openobservatory.org (PGP Key Fingerprint: 4C15 DDA9 96C6 C0CF 48BD 3309 6B29 43F0 0CB1 77B7).
+If you're a GitHub user, you can do so through a pull request.
+If you're *not* a GitHub user, please send us a *spreadsheet* (including the same format as github csv files) by dropping us an email at contact@openobservatory.org (PGP Key Fingerprint: 4C15 DDA9 96C6 C0CF 48BD 3309 6B29 43F0 0CB1 77B7).